Differential Geometry of Contextuality: Discussion

-In this work, I looked for a different description of contextuality for GPTs by imposing a representation as a differential geometry problem.
+In this work, we looked for an alternative description of contextuality in the generalized approach by constructing a representation of contextuality as a differential geometry problem.

-I identified operational equivalences as loops in the vector space where the objects are represented, and contextuality for them as the non-preservation of such loops by the valuation functions.
-This identification allows the use of discrete differential geometry to deal with contextuality, and naturally extends to non-discrete cases.
-There are two different ways in this approach to understand contextual behavior: (1) the classical flat structure is imposed, which implies the existence of a correction to the valuation map; and (2) the standard valuation is imposed thus forbidden a correction without a fundamental cause, the non-triviality of the topology of the set of objects itself.
-Both notions are equivalent, and were used to explore other concepts of non-classicality: contextual fraction, interference, signed measures, and non-embeddability.
-I also used them to rewrite the Voroby'ev theorem in a topological and generalized version, and to propose a way to deal with disturbance in GPTs.
+The approach we used involved identifying the operational equivalences as discrete loops in the vector space where the objects are represented, and contextuality for them as the non-preservation of such discrete loops by the valuation functions.
+This identification allows the use of discrete differential geometry to deal with contextuality and naturally extends to non-discrete cases.

+There are two different ways in this approach to understand contextual behavior, different views of contextuality.
+In the first case, the classical ontic representation is imposed, which implies the existence of a correction to the valuation function.
+In the second case, the classical probabilistic valuation is imposed, thus forbidding a correction without a fundamental cause, the non-triviality of the topology of the set of objects itself.
+Both notions are equivalent, and they are expressed in other concepts of non-classicality: contextual fraction, interference, signed measures, and non-embeddability.
+Rethinking contextuality of an ontic representation allows us to rethink and generalize the Vorob'ev theorem, and also gives us a natural way to deal with models that violate no-disturbance.